preetparikh/Java_Automation/README.md

 How to Run:

 Once project is cloned and set up, right click on feature files and run as a feature.
-For Mobile: Make sure Apppium is running on server 127.0.0.1:4723
+For Mobile: Make sure Appium is running on server 127.0.0.1:4723